DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/MVC/Readme.md

 }
 ```

-> Make sure that the static [EnableRfc2898 and SupportLegacySha512 properties](https://docs.devexpress.com/eXpressAppFramework/112649/Concepts/Security-System/Passwords-in-the-Security-System) in your non-XAF application have the same values as in the XAF application where passwords were set.
-Otherwise you won't be able to login.

 ## Step 3: Server-Side App Authentication and Authorization with MVC Controllers for Login, Logout and CRUD

 All controllers get SecurityProvider as constructor parameters to have access to objectSpace and security.